 Development Period (Years).
-Includes planning and development, from the identification of need (for example in an utility IRP) to establishment of the EPC contract (which includes all siting and licensing, environmental assessments, and preliminary engineering).
+Includes planning and development, from the identification of need (for example in a utility IRP) to establishment of the engineering, procuring, and construction (EPC) contract (which includes all siting and licensing, environmental assessments, and preliminary engineering).

 Construction Period (Years).
-From the Notice to Proceed to complete construction and commissioning.
+From the Notice to Proceed (NTP) to complete construction and commissioning.

-Developable Potential For modeling purposes in RPM, constraints were assigned to each reference plant.
+Developable Potential.
+For modeling purposes in RPM, constraints were assigned to each reference plant.
 For some of the cases, the constraints on development are "soft", meaning the constraint may not be a true limit on the potential development of that reference plant, but is merely an estimate of the number of plants that could be built at the modeled cost.
 In other cases, the constraints may be considered more "hard", which could be caused by transmission capacity constraints at a given location.